sindresorhus/path-key/readme.md

 > Get the [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) environment variable key cross-platform

-It's usually `PATH`, but on Windows it can be any casing like `Path`...
+It's usually `PATH` but on Windows it can be any casing like `Path`...

 ## Install